J. Chuck Harrell, PhD

 Fax: (804) 828-9749

 Dr. Harrell’s research program focuses on identifying mechanisms that facilitate breast cancer metastasis to different vital organs.
-His lab utilizes in vitro, in vivo, and in silicomodels to study each step of the metastatic cascade.
+His lab utilizes in vitro, in vivo, andin silico models to study each step of the metastatic cascade.
 To ensure the relevance of the models, the data obtained is contrasted with genomic data from patient tumors and metastases.
-His recent studies have identified that some types of breast cancer cells genetically and phenotypically resemble blood vascular cells, and this vascular mimicry is a contributing mechanism of cancer intravasation.
+Current projects are utilizing patient-derived-xenograft models to identify genetic drivers of metastasis, especially liver metastasis.

-Dr. Harrell is currently funded by METAvivor for breast cancer liver metastasis research.
-He has previously been funded by the Department of Defense and Expedition Inspiration.
+Dr. Harrell has been funded by the Department of Defense, Expedition Inspiration, Triple Negative Breast Cancer Foundation, and METAvivor.
 His peer-reviewed publications primarily focus on breast cancer metastasis, mammary gland biology, and ovarian cancer.

 Research interests: Cancer genomics, metastasis, patient-derived breast cancer xenograft models, cancer-endothelial interactions